 Part-time study requires daytime weekday attendance

 |Open to international students||Yes|

-This Labour Law and Corporate Governance LLM programme offers a range of units for those wishing to specialise in employment and company law matters.
+The Labour Law and Corporate Governance LLM offers a range of units for those wishing to specialise in employment and company law matters.
 It provides an opportunity to study both employment and company law aspects of modern business comprehensively.